filipgorczynski/filipgorczynski/README.md

 I’m currently working as a junior game developer in Omnigame - game development company from Denmark.
 Yeah, I've decided to change my career path to try something new.

+:gift: If you'd like to buy me something there is a [short and "curated" wish list](https://blog.filipgorczynski.me/pages/wish-list.html).

 <!-- ## :heartpulse:  My values (TBD)

 * Beginner's mindset and curiosity